Heralding entangled optical photons from a microwave quantum processor: Protocol

-The pump pulse prepares each transducer in the state $\vert \psi\rangle$.
-Next, the superconducting qubits are brought into resonance with the mechanical modes of their respective piezo-optomechanical transducer to swap the phonon to the qubit.
-A QuTiP simulation~\cite{johansson_qutip_2013} of the superconducting qubit and mechanical mode during squeezing and the subsequent swap operation is shown in \figref{fig:triple_swap}.

-The qubit frequency is tuned by more than $g_{\mathrm{qm}}$ in a time shorter than $1/g_{\mathrm{qm}}$ so that the swap has high fidelity.
-This requirement is satisfied with current superconducting qubits given $g_{\mathrm{qm}}/(2\pi) \approx$ \SI{10}{\mega\hertz}~\cite{rol_fast_2019, rol_time-domain_2020,arrangoiz-arriola_resolving_2019,weaver_integrated_2022,chiappina_design_2023}.
-Controlling the swap time allows us to take advantage of the different swap speeds of the one-phonon and two-phonon states to suppress noise from the latter.
-In \figref{fig:triple_swap}, the two-phonon state is completely swapped back to the mechanical mode.
-At the same time, the one-phonon state is almost completely swapped to the superconducting qubit.
-The qubits are subsequently tuned away from the mechanical mode to cease the resonant swapping.
+The optical pump pulse prepares each transducer in the state $\vert \psi\rangle$.
+Next, the transmons are brought into resonance with the mechanical modes of their respective piezo-optomechanical transducer to swap the phonon to a photon in the transmon.
+The transmon frequency is tuned by more than $g_{\mathrm{qm}}$ in a time shorter than $1/g_{\mathrm{qm}}$ so that the swap has high fidelity.
+This requirement is satisfied with current transmon qubits given $g_{\mathrm{qm}}/(2\pi) \lesssim$ \SI{10}{\mega\hertz}~\cite{rol_fast_2019,arrangoiz-arriola_resolving_2019,weaver_integrated_2023,chiappina_design_2023}.
+The tunable coupler is set so that the transmons in the rails of the dual-rail qubit do not interact during the swap operation~\cite{Chen2014, Sung2021}.
+Once the swap is complete, the coupler can be used to turn the interaction between the transmons back on so that the logical qubit subspace is protected from dephasing in the individual transmons \cite{campbell_universal_2020,Levine2024}.

 The protocol proceeds with a parity check on the dual-rail microwave qubit.
 Several parity-check protocols apply to our scheme.
 For example, we can read out the state of a resonator that is symmetrically coupled to the two rail qubits~\cite{tornberg_high-fidelity_2010, frisk_kockum_undoing_2012, riste_deterministic_2013}, as shown in \figref{fig:network}.
-An odd outcome of the parity check heralds the excitation of one of the two rail qubits, but does not reveal which qubit has been excited.
-The result is that the combined state of the two superconducting qubits is projected onto the entangled state $(\vert 01\rangle + \vert 10\rangle) / \sqrt{2}$ where we take the two optical drives to be in-phase at their respective OMCs.
-Crucially, events where no excitation is produced by the pump lead to an even outcome in the parity check, as will events where both superconducting qubits are excited.
+An odd outcome of the parity check heralds the excitation of one of the two rail transmons, but does not reveal which transmon has been excited, only that the dual-rail qubit is now inside the logical subspace [\figpanel{fig:Bloch}{b}].
+Each microwave photon is accompanied by an optical photon having left the same transducer before the phonon-photon swap.
+Therefore, the result of the parity check is that the combined state of the two transmons and the two optical waveguides is projected onto the state